Xon77/Live4Life/README.md

 ## Installation

-Install first SuperCollider, then put SuperCollider Extensions in 4Live4Life_Extensions
+1. Install SuperCollider.
+2. Put sc3-plugins in your SuperCollider Extensions folder.
+3. Install all the Quarks mentioned above.

 ## Contribute